georgewatson/georgewatson.me/privacy_policy.md

 You may choose to consume this Atom feed using your RSS/Atom reader of choice.

 Like all websites,
-some information may be stored in my server logs regarding your visit to this website.
+some information may be stored in the server logs regarding your visit to this website.
 These logs include information such as your
 [IP address](https://en.wikipedia.org/wiki/IP_address) and